mweppler/mweppler.github.com/_posts/2013-07-19-lets-build-a-sinatra-app.md

     11 directories, 6 files

 Raise your hand if you know what a "Gemfile" is.
 Ok now put your hand down.
 Since I couldn't see if you had your hand raised or not I'll just assume you did and proceed with adding some gems to our Gemfile.
 Note: If you don't know what a gem file is you've got some more reading to do pal.
-Start here: http://bundler.io/
+Start by checking out the <a href="http://bundler.io/" target="_blank" title="Bundler Site">Bundler</a> site.

 {% highlight ruby %}
 source "https://rubygems.org"